 “Bye Jena, take care o’ the boy.
 Y’all’s all we got for romance.
-You’s truly blessed.”
+Yer truly blessed.”

-I hung up and for the first time noticed Tommy seated in the kitchen listening to everything I said.
+I hang up.
+Only then do I notice Tommy in the kitchen listening to everything I said.

 “Whatcha think ‘bouts that?”
-I asked him outright.
+I ask him outright.

 “Yeah.
 I gots ta ask ya to be my secret lover ‘til I deals with Jack.
 He’s locked away in a monastery in Switzerland.
 I feel sorry for him.
 I don’t feel sorry about us.
 If’n ya knows me at all, ya knows I kin love more that one person at a time.
-Just that Jack’s rich, and it makes ‘im possessive.
+Just that Jack’s rich.
+It makes ‘im possessive.
 Yer persistent.
 I like that better.
-Ya knows I kin be mean as your big brother.
+Ya knows I kin be mean, as your big brother.
 Don’t be surprised when I has to be a mean lover.”

-“Stop acting all competitive with Jack when we’s here havin’ fun and he’s a million miles away.”
+“Stop acting all competitive with Jack when we’s here havin’ fun.
+He’s a million miles away.”

 “’Cept you’s telling that guy ta call Jack and warn ‘im.”